Jean-Philippe Dayraut

-Jean-Philippe Dayraut (born 14 April 1969 in Toulouse, France) is a French auto racing driver.
-He has won the Andros Trophy ice racing championship fours times between 2009 and 2013.
-Also, he developed the Mitjet silhouette racecars and is manager of the Circuit d’Albi.
+Jean-Philippe Dayraut (born 14 April 1969) is a French auto racing driver.
+Born in Toulouse, he has won the Andros Trophy ice racing championship fours times between 2009 and 2013.
+He also developed the Mitjet silhouette racecars and is manager of the Circuit d'Albi.

 Racing career

 Andros Trophy

 Dayraut won his first Andros Trophy title in 2009 and went on to defend it successfully in 2010 and 2011 while driving a Škoda Fabia.
 He switched to the Mini Countryman for 2012 and went into the final round in contention for the title but lost out to former Formula One driver Alain Prost.
 He won his fourth title in 2013, following up with two more titles the following years.

 World Touring Car Championship

 Dayraut joined the ANOME team for the 2013 World Touring Car Championship season, driving a BMW 320 TC on a race–by–race basis starting with the season opening Race of Italy.
 He qualified in 23rd place and achieved a best finished of eleventh in race one.